mr-raccoon-97/deep-learning-library/README.md

 # C++ prototype for a Deep Learning Library

+## Archived
+While the idea of having a full deep learning framework with autograd in C++ is nice, With limited resources I think we should focus on an inference only library first.
+There are to many things to consider aside from the core, like performant dataloaders, data access, and tools for training, optimizers, etc. I will be working in inference only for now for some specific models.

 ## Description

 This is a prototype for a full C++ deep learning library inspired by PyTorch API.
 It has one notable difference: when you perform an operation, the program doesn't actually execute it immediately.
 Instead, it allocates a node into a graph, waiting for you to call the perform() method on the result (like tensorflow but this is a dynamic graph).
 This allows the programmer to perform operations without making new memory allocations.